KithmiNDWidanage/KithmiNDWidanage.github.io/_pages/about.md

   - /about.html
 ---

 Hello there!
-I'm a late-stage doctoral researcher from the University of Sussex, United Kingdom, who is developing control algorithms for robot-environment interactions.
+I'm a late-stage doctoral researcher (thesis submitted, awaiting viva) at the University of Sussex in the United Kingdom, focusing on developing control algorithms for robot-environment interactions.
 My PhD research is mainly focused on robotic exploration of unknown environments via force-based manipulator control.
 However, my research interests span across different topics such as robot learning, robot-environment interactions, human-robot interactions, assistive robotics, biomedical equipment design, and bio-inspired robotics.

 Prior to starting my PhD, I was a research scholar at the University of Moratuwa, Sri Lanka, working with the NIHR Global Health Research Group on Post-Conflict Trauma ([PrOTeCT grant](https://www.imperial.ac.uk/trauma-bioengineering/nihr-protect-grant/)), where I developed a novel clamp for a circular external fixator, an orthopaedic device used to stabilize complex bone fractures.